 Chapter 12.
 Unfulfilled dreams of technological optimism

 The Construction Sector Deal of 2018 was aimed at transforming productivity through the application of digital and offsite technologies.
 Those tasked with implementation strove to deliver in a context characterized by political instability and the onset of the Covid pandemic.
 Procuring for value came briefly back in vogue, prior to sinking once again into obscurity.
 Modern methods of construction (MMC) were widely hailed as a panacea, but the envisaged radical transformation was massively over-hyped.
 There was little recognition of the lessons from previous attempts at standardization and prefabrication.
-Many commentators resorted to traditional tropes about the need for culture change in the absence of being able to say anything more meaningful.
+Many commentators resorted to shallow tropes about the need for culture change in the absence of being able to say anything more meaningful.
 The Construction Playbook (HM Government, 2020) sought yet another re-set in the relationship between public sector clients and the construction sector.
 The industry awaits with bated breath for the next supposed panacea.
 Meanwhile there remains a stubborn lack of interest in why previous such calls had failed to instigate meaningful change.